Discover the Melting Point of Silver and Its Uses

 Pressure and Environmental Conditions

 Environmental pressure conditions can alter silver’s melting behavior.
-Increased pressure typically raises the melting point.
+Increased pressure slightly raises the melting point.
 This factor is particularly relevant in industrial processes where silver is melted under controlled conditions.

 Atomic Structure and Crystal Defects